yrwd/100DaysOfCloud/README.md

 ## Joe's Cloud Journey

 Hello!
-My name is Joe and I am currently on a graduate scheme that I joined after getting my master's degree in Mechatronic Engineering.
+My name is Joe, and I am currently on a graduate scheme that I joined after getting my master's degree in Mechatronic Engineering.

 I've recently passed the AZ-900 and am working towards the AZ-104.
 I anticipate that a lot of my entries here will involve that somehow, perhaps picking up a side-project to work on while I study.